Jennifer Garner On The Emotional Toll Of Playing A Mother With Mental Illness

 It's sometimes easy to forget how great of an actress Jennifer Garner is — media portrayals tend to highlight her as the potential friend who would be fun to get brunch with, rather than the next Meryl Streep.
 This is interesting, given her four Emmy nominations for the wonderful Alias, and memorable roles in critical darlings like Juno and Dallas Buyer's Club.
-But Garner's performance in The Tribes of Palos Verdes, which hits US cinemas on 1st December, demands to be noticed and talked about seriously.
+But Garner's performance in The Tribes of Palos Verdes, which hits theaters December 1, demands to be noticed and talked about seriously.
 It's one of the darkest roles you've ever seen her take on; and thanks to her fearless delivery, it really, really works.

 Advertisement